missionpinball/mpf-docs/displays/widget/color_dmd/index.rst

 shades:
 ~~~~~~~

 This is the number of shades each color channel will be reduced to.
-The default is ``8``
+The default is ``0``
+which disables it and uses the full 256 shades per color channel, meaning the color DMD
-which means that the color DMD widget will use 8 bits per red, green, and blue channel
+widget will use have 256 shades each of red, green, and
-which is full 24-bit 16.7m colors.
-However if you set this to a lower number, like 2 or 3,
-you can get an older school limited palette look.
+blue.
+(In other words, the default is standard 24-bit color for a total of 16.7m colors.)

 Note that this setting can produce weird results depending on your source content.
 If
 you want an old school look, you might have better luck creating your videos and
 graphics with fewer colors and then not setting the shades option here.

+Also note if you want to use full color (no shade reduction), it's better to set this
+to ``0`` and not ``256`` since 0 will disable this processing which will be less
+overhead.

 dot_filter:
 ~~~~~~~~~~~